jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 # State of field
 ## Generic agent-based modelling toolkits
-There exists a wide variety of many general-purpose agent-based simulation toolkits which are being actively applied in a different fields of study [@Abar2017].
+There exists a wide variety of many general-purpose agent-based simulation toolkits which are being actively applied in a different fields of study [@Abar2017; @Datseries2022; @Wilensky:1999].
-- *TODO CITATIONS*
 These tools are often able to define agents bottom-up and can be a good choice if they allow for the desired cellular representation.
 However, they lack the explicit forethough to be applied in cellular systems and often implement global rules rather than individual-based ones.
-- *TODO CITATIONS*.
+Furthermore, since they are required to solve a wider range of problems they are not able to make assumptions on the type of agent or the nature of their interactions and thus miss out on possible performance optimizations.

 ## Cellular agent-based frameworks
 In our previous efforts [@Pleyer2023] we have assessed the overall state of modelling toolkits for individual-based cellular simulations.
-In this mini-review, we focussed on modelling frameworks, which provide a complete workflow.
+In this mini-review, we focussed on agent-based modelling frameworks, which provide a complete workflow.
-The resulting frameworks are all crafted for specific use-cases and may require a large amount of parameters specific to their domain of usage.
+The inspected frameworks are all crafted for specific use-cases and may require a large amount of parameters specific to their domain of usage.
 These parameters are often not known in practice and are hard to determine experimentally.
 This creates problems for the extendability of the software and the ability to properly interpret